Energy Cost Pass-Through in U.S. Manufacturing: Estimates and Implications for Carbon Taxes

-This paper studies how changes in energy input costs for U.S. manufacturers affect the relative welfare of manufacturing producers and consumers (i.e. incidence).
-In doing so, we develop a partial equilibrium methodology to estimate the incidence of input taxes that can simultaneously account for three determinants of incidence that are typically studied in isolation: incomplete pass-through of input costs, differences in industry competitiveness, and factor substitution amongst inputs used for production.
-We apply this methodology to a set of U.S. manufacturing industries for which we observe plant-level unit prices and input choices.
-We find that about 70 percent of energy price-driven changes in input costs are passed through to consumers.
-We combine industry-specific pass-through rates with estimates of industry competitiveness to show that the share of welfare cost borne by consumers is 25-75 percent smaller (and the share borne by producers is correspondingly larger) than models featuring complete pass-through and perfect competition would suggest.
+We study how changes in energy input costs for U.S. manufacturers affect the relative welfare of manufacturing producers and consumers (i.e., incidence).
+We also develop a methodology to estimate the incidence of input taxes which accounts for incomplete pass-through, imperfect competition, and substitution amongst inputs.
+For the several industries we study, 70 percent of energy price-driven changes in input costs get passed through to consumers in the short- to medium-run.
+The share of the welfare cost that consumers bear is 25-75 percent smaller (and the share producers bear is larger) than models featuring complete pass-through and perfect competition would suggest.